Norse3/AIDR-Bastion/README.md

 **Available clients:**
 - **OpenAI Client** - GPT models support

 Use the LLM_DEFAULT_CLIENT environment variable to set the default client.
-The default is `openai`.
+The endpoint `/api/v1/manager/switch_active_client` also allows this.

 **Clients in development:**
 - Planned support for other LLM providers (Anthropic, Google, local models)